An XAI View on Explainable ASP: Methods, Systems, and Perspectives: Forms of Explanations in ASP

 Explaining why $a$ appears, or does not appear, in some answer set of $P$ can be seen as local where the $I$ is left implicit.
 Hence, a local explanation, of a computed witness $I$, can be given.
 However, obtaining global explanations without needing a specific answer set at hand is also possible.

-\paragraph{Why-not Provenance} This question has been tackled by \emph{why-not provenance} \hypertarget{m9}{\textbf{(M9)}}~\cite{DBLP:conf/lpnmr/DamasioAA13} which provides justifications for the truth values of atoms w.r.t answer set semantics for normal logic programs.
+\paragraph{Why-not Provenance.} This question has been tackled by \emph{why-not provenance} \hypertarget{m9}{\textbf{(M9)}}~\cite{DBLP:conf/lpnmr/DamasioAA13} which provides justifications for the truth values of atoms w.r.t. answer set semantics for normal logic programs.
 This notion has formal similarities with causal justifications, but rather than causal reasons it gives possible modifications of the program that are needed to ensure a certain truth value.

-\paragraph[Top-down Computation]{Top-down Computation \hypertarget{m10}{\textbf{(M10)}}} The Constraint Answer Set Solving system \emph{s(CASP)}~\cite{arias18} can provide justification trees for atoms contained in some answer set to due to its implementation.
-The system is implemented in Prolog and find stable models by goal-directed search and top-down evaluation operating on the non-ground program.
+\paragraph[Top-down Computation]{Top-down Computation \hypertarget{m10}{\textbf{(M10)}}} The Constraint Answer Set Solving system \emph{s(CASP)}~\cite{arias18} can provide justification trees for atoms contained in some answer set due to its implementation in Prolog.
+The system finds stable models by goal-directed search and top-down evaluation operating on the non-ground program.
 This means that the user essentially queries for a certain -- potentially negated -- predicate and is given an answer set where a particular ground instance of the predicate is contained.
 The process is top-down in the sense that it starts from the queried predicate and looks whether a ground instance can be justified in an answer set.
 This has the side effect of producing a justification tree which can be displayed to the user.
-Furthermore, as this explanation also operates on the non-ground program, thus potentially yielding more compact explanations.
+Furthermore, this explanation also operates on the non-ground program, thus potentially yielding more compact explanations.

 \begin{example}[Ex.~\ref{ex:initial} cont'd] If we run s(CASP) for the ground query $\mi{sold}(d)$ on $P_1$ and ask for a justification, it outputs